ZANdewanai/Genshin-Impact-Rich-Presence/README.md

 - (SPOILER) Set `WANDERER_NAME` to match custom Wanderer's name in lowercase.

 ### 4. Start Discord Rich Presence
+**Double click [InstallRichPresense.bat](InstallRichPresense.bat)** to install Discord Rich Presence for Genshin Impact. afterwards it will start the rich presence from this bat too but its only for testing purposes, should use [StartRichPresence.bat](StartRichPresence.bat) instead.

 **Double click [StartRichPresence.bat](StartRichPresence.bat)** to start Discord Rich Presence for Genshin Impact.
 You can create an application/desktop shortcut for run.bat to make it easier to start.